Boycotts of Israel in sports: The Democracy in Europe Movement 2025

-The 2023 Israel and Hamas war, a letter in the European Parliament, and the dispute between Israeli and Irish basketball players led to forming a petition to ban Israel from international sports.
+After October 7 attacks in 2023, a letter in the European Parliament, and the dispute between Israeli and Irish basketball players led to forming a petition to ban Israel from international sports.
 The petition by the Democracy in Europe Movement 2025 called for the suspension of Israel from the international games and had attracted around 70,000 signatures as of February 16.

 EuroBasket 2025 qualification

-At EuroBasket qualifier in 2024 February, Ireland's national women's basketball players did not shake hands with their Israeli opponents due to "outrage over accusations of antisemitism".
+At EuroBasket qualifier in February 2024, Ireland's national women's basketball players did not shake hands with their Israeli opponents due to "outrage over accusations of antisemitism".

 Calls for Israel's suspension from FIFA

 On 17 May 2024, FIFA announced that they would hold a special council meeting on 20 July to determine if the Israel Football Association would be suspended from international competitions.
 However, the decision was delayed to an unfixed date after 31 August – after 2024 Summer Olympics in which Israel participated.
-On 3 October 2024, FIFA again delayed the decision of suspension, citing that they will first investigate the allegations of discrimination raised by the Palestine Football Association.
+On 3 October 2024, FIFA again delayed the decision of suspension, citing that they will first investigate the allegations of discrimination raised by the Palestinian Football Association.
 These delays in regards to suspension of Israel came in contrast to FIFA's quick decision to suspend Russia in the light of Russian invasion of Ukraine.
+On March 19, 2026, FIFA refused to impose sanctions suspending Israel's participation in international football competitions, citing the unresolved legal status of the West Bank under international public law, and instead opted to impose a fine for violations related to discrimination.

 During a UEFA Champions League match against Bayern Munich, fans of Celtic F.C. raised a banner calling on FIFA to "Show Israel the Red Card."
 The campaign was organized by the Celtic ultras group, the Green Brigade.
 Fans in several other countries subsequently created similar displays using the slogan to call for Israel's suspension.

 Prior to Italy's 2026 World Cup qualification matches against Israel, the Italian Football Coaches’ Association (AIAC) called for Israel to be suspended from UEFA and FIFA over the Gaza war.

 In September 2025, reports surfaced that Spain could possibly boycott the 2026 FIFA World Cup should Israel qualify and be allowed to compete.
 That same month, a joint letter from Irish club Bohemians, Irish Sport for Palestine, and FairSquare called on UEFA and FIFA to suspend Israel.
 Later that month, the Turkish Football Federation called for Israel to be suspended from UEFA and FIFA.
 In October 2025, Amnesty International called for FIFA and UEFA to suspend Israel over settlement clubs in the West Bank.

 BBC's presenter

 Gary Winston Lineker has been the presenter of the popular football show Match of the Day since 1990.
-In May 2025, it was announced that he would step down from the BBC show at the end of the 2024-2025 Premier League season due to posts regarding Zionism.
+In May 2025, it was announced that he would step down from the BBC show at the end of the 2024–25 Premier League season due to posts regarding Zionism.